macromrit/python_package_macromrit/README.txt

             pickle.dump(a, writer)
             pickle.dump(c, writer)

-    when you use this library to write a csv file with 2 columns and 3 rows:
+    when you use this library to write a binary files with 5 elements:

         import macromrit
         macromrit.write_csv('filename.bin', "hello", "hi", 'bye', 'clown', 'pen')